astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-song-popularity.md

 ## Context
 This project was something I'd been interested in for a while.
 I've toyed around with Spotify's API here and there, but most of my machine-learning ideas require having some sort of 'database', and the majority of Spotify's API is on-demand.
 I'd have to know the artist, song, playlist, etc. that I wanted to search before querying the API.

-Enter musicbrainz.
-I'd heard of the 'Million Song Dataset' from echonest before, but hadn't done of a lot of research ever since looking for it once and finding out it had been taken down (Spotify acquired their IP and eventually the site went away).
-This time around, when I was looking for it, I came across [musicbrainz](https://musicbrainz.org/).
+Enter [musicbrainz](https://musicbrainz.org/).
 This site's main goal is to "become the ultimate source of all music information".
-This includes but is definitely not limited to taking down a record of all music recordings, cataloguing them, and creating unique IDs.
+This includes taking down a record of all music recordings, cataloguing them, and creating unique IDs.
 The reason this was interesting to me is because I'd **also** found out that last.fm's API will provide a track's song listens as well as the musicbrainz id associated with them.
 Also, you can download a mirror of this database, and effectively access close to every song ever made.

 Finally, I'd always been fascinated with using Spotify API's [audio analysis](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-analysis) to see if the audio features of a track can help us understand its popularity.
 However, Spotify's API does not provide a real measure of popularity - just their vague 1-100 scale of popularity, which is point-in-time.